mrusme/neonmodem/README.md

-[*Neon Modem Overdrive*][neonmodem] is a BBS-like command line client that supports [Discourse][discourse], [Lemmy][lemmy], [Lobsters][lobsters] and [Hacker News][hackernews] as backends and seamlessly integrates all of them into a streamlined TUI.
-And yes, you heard that right, I really called it *Neon Modem Overdrive*.
+[*Neon Modem Overdrive*][neonmodem] is a BBS-like command line client that supports [Discourse][discourse], [Lemmy][lemmy], [Lobsters][lobsters] and [Hacker News][hackernews] as backends, and seamlessly integrates all of them into a streamlined TUI.
+And yes, you heard that right, I really did call it *Neon Modem Overdrive*.

 *Neon Modem* is built in Go, using [Charm's Bubble Tea][bubbletea] TUI framework, but implements an own *window manager* (or *compositor* if you want)